 Pigeons are everywhere in cities, especially in coastal areas.
 Their ability to adapt and navigate complex city environments is incredible.
 However, most city dwellers see pigeons as pests, with some even going as far as referring to them as ‘rats with wings.’

 Like rats and raccoons, pigeons are vermin that carry disease and can cause serious damage to your property.
 If you have pigeons on your balcony, you must act quickly to remove them.
-Below, we explore effective ways to keep pigeons off your balcony humanely.
+Below, we explore 6 humane methods to keep pigeons off your balcony.

 The best way to get rid of pigeons is to prevent them from nesting on your property in the first place.
 But how do you do that?
 Pigeons are natural scavengers, so they are always in search of easy food, and their diet consists of anything they might stumble upon.